codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. note:: All ``like*`` method variations can be forced to perform case-insensitive searches by passing
         a fifth parameter of ``true`` to the method.
-This will use platform-specific features where available otherwise, will force the values to be lowercase, i.e. ``WHERE LOWER(column) LIKE '%search%'``.
+This will use platform-specific features where available otherwise, will force the values to be lowercase, i.e., ``WHERE LOWER(column) LIKE '%search%'``.
 This may require indexes to be made for ``LOWER(column)`` instead of ``column`` to be effective.

 #. **Simple key/value method:**